keertikumarkubareea/music_classifier/README.md

 Model architecture: How will the model be developed and evaluated?
 The baseline model (pre-trained model) will be fine-tuned.
 How will performance be measured?
 Prediction on which model will perform best.

+Pre requisite:
+Upload the folder genres_original (dataset) to your google drive at the location /content/drive/MyDrive/genres_original before running the Jupyter Notebook.